damonphilipross/damonphilipross.github.io/projects.md

 ## University of Canterbury

-Created a data pipeline that extracted Pharmaceutical data from XML and PDF labels using machine learning, and advanced scraping methods.
+Created a data pipeline that extracted pharmaceutical data from XML and PDF labels using machine learning, and advanced scraping methods.
+Performed statistical analysis on the data to find whether pharmaceutical drugs were tested enough prior to marketing.

 ## Ground Breaking Contracting